3 How to Measure Important Properties

 Our present-day machines are fairly smart.
 They can measure the strain somehow, keep track of the time, and calculate the strain rate from this.
 If it deviates a tiny little bit from what it should be, the machine adjusts (and records) the stress to a level where the desired strain rate is achieved again.
 There is an active feed-back control loop, in other words.

 |Doing a tensile test this way is quite important.
 If you let me have your fancy wootz steel blade, I can cut off a piece, put it in my machine and rip it apart.
 If I tell the computer of the machine the cross-sectional area and the initial length of the specimen, it will give me solid numbers for specific properties of your wootz steel for the particular strain rate (and temperature) chosen.|

-numbers are not terribly different but the differences aren't negligibly small
+those numbers are not terribly different but the differences aren't negligibly small either.

 This teaches us a little lesson:

 |Stress, by the way, must have the dimension of force divided by area.
 This comes out as Newton/square meter or N/m2.|